kjuulh/fuzzy-clone/README.md

 Fuzzy clone simply presents a list of your subscribed orgs, and you fuzzy search, hit enter and you're placed in the repo, simply as that.

+> Gitnow is a slightly more robust tool, by @kjuulh as well, https://github.com/kjuulh/gitnow, it features the same toolset, but allows for more expansive configuration

 ## Install

 ### Golang